Worthy de Jong: Second stint with Leiden (2017–2022)

 On 28 June 2017, De Jong returned to his former club ZZ Leiden by signing a one-year contract.
 He averaged 16 points and 6.1 rebounds in his first season back and helped the team return to the finals.
 In his fourth finals appearance, Leiden was swept by a dominant Donar team.

 In June 2018, he extended his contract for two more seasons.
 In the 2018–19 season, De Jong won his second NBB Cup title with Leiden.
 In the DBL, he averaged 16.8 points, 4.5 rebounds and 3.3 assists.

-De Jong signed a three-year extension with the team on May 29, 2020.
+De Jong signed a three-year extension with the team on 29 May 2020.
 He won the DBL Defensive Player of the Year award for the first time in the 2020–21 season.
-De Jong also won his third championship after defeating Heroes Den Bosch in the finals, and he was named DBL Playoffs MVP in the process (he was the first Leiden player to wi the award).
+De Jong also won his third championship after defeating Heroes Den Bosch in the finals, and he was named DBL Playoffs MVP in the process (he was the first Leiden player to win the award).

-On April 3, 2022, De Jong announced the 2021–22 season would be his last professional season; he would continue in 3x3 basketball with the Netherlands national team, however.
+On 3 April 2022 De Jong announced the 2021–22 season would be his last professional season; he would continue in 3x3 basketball with the Netherlands national team, however.
 He finished his career by winning the inaugural BNXT League championship and was named the Finals MVP of the finals against Donar.

 De Jong finished his career as ZZ Leiden's all-time leader in points, rebounds, assists and steals.
-On October 22, 2022, the club retired his jersey number 6.
+On 22 October 2022 the club retired his jersey number 6.